Robert-van-Engelen/Forth850/README.md

                     ld (rp),hl      ; 16(58); restore [rp++]->bc with ip of the caller
                     NEXT            ; 38    ; continue

-A colon call takes 145 cycles (17 + 68 + 22 + 38 cycles) and colon return takes
+A colon call takes 145 cycles (17 + 68 + 22 + 38 cycles) and a colon return
-96 cycles, including the overhead of the "next routine" to fetch and execute the next token.
+takes 96 cycles (58 + 38 cycles.)
+This includes the 38 cycle overhead of the
+"next routine" to fetch and execute the next token.

 ### Variables